Tarek And Christina El Moussa Getting Along; Did Split From Gary Anderson Help?

 “It doesn’t mean we’re not going to remain friendly.
 The number one goal is to co-parent our children and we have to make sure we remain friendly because we know how important it is for them to have good parents.”

 That Tarek and Christina can be together in the same place without any drama is in sharp contrast to earlier reports that the couple basically hate each other.
-As previously reported by The Inquisitr, according to unsubstantiated statements made in a January In Touch Weekly report, Tarek would allegedly grab Christina’s butt or breasts while on-set, to publicly humiliate her.
+As previously reported by the Inquisitr, according to unsubstantiated statements made in a January In Touch Weekly report, Tarek would allegedly grab Christina’s butt or breasts while on-set, to publicly humiliate her.
 Further, says the source, he enjoyed being verbally abusive to her in front of the cast and crew as well.

 “When she said the wrong thing and they had to do a retake, he got p****d.
 He often made her cry.
 Tarek found humor in humiliating his wife in repeated verbal attacks.
 Some of his bad behavior was even caught on camera [in footage that never aired].
 Tarek called Christina a ‘whore’ on set many times.”

 In other Tarek and Christina El Moussa news, it appears that Gary Anderson, the pool contractor who allegedly contributed to the downfall of Christina and Tarek’s marriage, is out of the picture.
-As Us Weekly reports, Christina’s rep Cassandra Zebisch has confirmed that Gary Anderson and Christina are no longer an item.
+As Us Weekly reported, Christina’s rep Cassandra Zebisch has confirmed that Gary Anderson and Christina are no longer an item.

 “Christina is single and being in a relationship is the last thing on her mind.
 She is taking this time to focus on her children and herself.”